+This (This Course will enable students to:

-- 1. Understand the basics of Tools - 2.
-Define problems of UML and implementation - 3.
-Understand basics of various design patterns
+1. 1.
+Understand the basics of Tools

+2. Define problems of UML and implementation

+3. Understand basics of various design patterns

 The student has to draw the necessary UML diagrams using any suitable UML Drawing Tool and implement in Java OR C++ OR C# a program to demonstrate the Design Pattern specified by the Examiner.